 Conventional fluorometers have traditionally been limited in their flexibility, but we, DeNovix, have introduced a new era of fluorometry by offering instruments with expanded assay options.
 With our advanced fluorometers, researchers can explore a broader range of quantification assays, ensuring unmatched specificity and sensitivity in their experiments.

-DeNovix is an independent manufacturer of innovative measurement devices for research applications.
-We are one of the leading suppliers of fluorescence-based measuring instruments, with a unique fluorometer technology offering unequaled flexibility, sensitivity, and reproducibility for reliable fluorometric measurements.
+At DeNovix, we manufacture innovative measurement devices specifically tailored for research applications.
+We take pride in being one of the leading suppliers of fluorescence-based measuring instruments, offering unique fluorometer technology that guarantees exceptional flexibility, sensitivity, and reproducibility in fluorometric measurements.